framer/monobase/readme.md

 #### SSL on localhost

 Monobase uses ssl / https on localhost.
 By default you'll have to click some warning away everytime.
-To make ssl work on localhost you can install mkcert
+To make ssl work on localhost you can install [mkcert](https://github.com/FiloSottile/mkcert).

 - `brew install mkcert`
 - `mkcert -install`